lanl/scico/docs/source/style.rst

 Overview
 --------

 We adhere to `PEP8 <https://www.python.org/dev/peps/pep-0008/>`_ with the exception of allowing a line length limit of 99 characters (as opposed to 79 characters), with a stricter limit of 79 characters (as opposed to 72 characters) for docstrings or comments.
 We use `Black <https://github.com/psf/black>`_ as our PEP-8 Formatter and `isort <https://pypi.org/project/isort/>`_ to sort imports.
-(Please Set up a `pre-commit hook <https://pre-commit.com>`_ to ensure any modified code passes format check before it is committed to the development repo.)
+(Please set up a `pre-commit hook <https://pre-commit.com>`_ to ensure any modified code passes format check before it is committed to the development repo.)

 We aim to incorporate `PEP 526 <https://www.python.org/dev/peps/pep-0484/>`_ type annotations throughout the library.
 See the `Mypy <https://mypy.readthedocs.io/en/stable/>`_ type annotation `cheat sheet <https://mypy.readthedocs.io/en/stable/cheat_sheet_py3.html>`_ for usage examples.
 Custom types are defined in :mod:`.typing`.